2) Shooting Techniques

 – A good beginner shot

 – Strike the puck using a flicking motion, hitting only the side of the puck.
-Your hand or wrist must touch part of the board.
+Your hand or wrist must touch part of the board for a legal shot.

 – The shooting hand must not move